Village of the Damned (1995 film)

-Village of the Damned is a 1995 American science fiction-horror film directed by John Carpenter and starring Christopher Reeve, Linda Kozlowski, Kirstie Alley, Michael Paré, Mark Hamill, and Meredith Salenger.
-It is based on the 1957 novel The Midwich Cuckoos by John Wyndham, which was previously adapted into the 1960 film of the same name.
-The 1995 version is set in Northern California, whereas the book and original film are both set in the United Kingdom.
+Village of the Damned is a 1995 American science fiction horror film directed by John Carpenter, written by David Himmelstein, and starring Christopher Reeve, Kirstie Alley, Linda Kozlowski, and Michael Paré.
+It is based on the 1957 novel The Midwich Cuckoos by John Wyndham.
+The 1995 version is set in Northern California, whereas the book and original film are both set in England.
 The 1995 film was marketed with the tagline, "Beware the Children".

-This was the last publicly released film starring Reeve before he was paralyzed in an equestrian accident in May 1995, as well as his last theatrically released film.
-The film was panned by critics and failed at the box office upon release.
+The film received negative reviews from critics and failed at the box office upon release.
+This was Reeve's last theatrically released film before he was paralyzed in an equestrian accident in May 1995.

 Plot

-The people and animals of the sleepy coastal town of Midwich in California's Marin County fall asleep at a 10 AM "blackout" and regain consciousness at 4 PM.
-Following the blackout, ten women of child-bearing age mysteriously fall pregnant, including a virgin girl and a married lady who has not been sexually active for a year due to her husband being away for work in Tokyo.
-None of them seek abortions after having dreams, and all the babies are born the same night in a barn – five boys and five girls, though the virgin's daughter is stillborn due to umbilical cord asphyxia.
+The people and animals of the sleepy coastal town of Midwich in Marin County, California fall asleep at a 10 AM "blackout" and regain consciousness at 4 PM.
+Following the blackout, ten women of child-bearing age mysteriously fall pregnant, including Melanie Roberts, a virgin girl and Callie Blum, a married woman who has not been sexually active for a year due to her husband Ben being away for work in Tokyo.
+None of them seek abortions after having dreams, and all the babies are born the same night in a barn – five boys and five girls, though Melanie's daughter is stillborn due to umbilical cord asphyxia.
 The surviving children are healthy but have pale skin, white-blonde hair, cobalt eyes, and fierce intellect.

-However, they do not appear to possess a conscience or individual personalities.
+However, the children do not appear to possess a conscience or individual personalities.
 They display eerie psychic powers that can result in violent and deadly consequences whenever they experience pain or provocation.
 The children soon "pair off" like mates, except for David, whose intended mate was the stillborn girl.
 As a result, David is the outcast of the group.
 Although he retains some degree of psychic powers, he also has the ability to show human compassion.
 He talks to his mother, Jill McGowan, the school principal, and begins to understand his situation.
-The children's leader is Mara, the daughter of the physician, Dr. Alan, and his wife, Barbara.
-As a baby, Mara used her powers to force her mother to commit suicide by jumping off a cliff.
-Her mate is Robert.
+The children's leader is Mara Chaffee, the daughter of the physician, Dr. Alan, and his wife, Barbara.
+As a baby, Mara used her powers to force Barbara to commit suicide by jumping off a cliff.